 During the last few months the changes we have made to ensure we can stay safe and continue to work has underpinned much of our daily lives.
 To continue to maintain this rate of change, we need to ensure our managers and executives are equipped and supported to fulfil their roles.

 How can I learn more?

 Interested in becoming a Prosci certified change practitioner?
-Attend an upcoming Virtual Prosci Practitioner Certification Programme.
+Enrol your team in our private, in-house Prosci Practitioner Certification Programme.
 Find out more or download the brochure.

-CMC Global also offers private, single-company training and advisory support.
+CMC Partnership South Africa offers private, single-company training and advisory support.
 For more information on our virtual and remote options, get in touch!